William Van Cleave Scholarship

 - School or School District

 Step 2: Answer the following questions thoroughly:

 - Please state your reasons for wanting to attend the 2023 Plain Talk About Literacy and Learning® conference.

-- Please state how you would use the information, techniques and strategies learned at the conference.
+- Please state how you would use the information, techniques, and strategies learned while at Plain Talk.

 - Provide examples of how you have done outstanding work developing skills in students in the area of reading instruction, writing instruction, structured literacy, and/or dyslexia?
 Provide examples of this work.

-- Please state your philosophy and motivation for working with struggling readers and/or children with learning differences.
+- Tell us about your philosophy and motivation for working with struggling readers and/or children with learning differences.